ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

       `enableInDevelopmentFeatures=false`
       * Change the false to true
       * Restart your game
       * Watch the name area above the worker's head.
-The information at the end will be important for devs to troubleshoot issues or assist you on the [Discord](discord.minecolonies.com) help channel.
+The information at the end will be important for devs/support staff to troubleshoot issues or assist you on the [Discord](discord.minecolonies.com) help channels.
   2. Nudge worker by walking into them, off the block they are standing on or out a door.
   3. Recall worker to their work hut.
   4. Make sure the path to their worksite is clear of obstructions.